 For readability, in normal cases only average judgments are provided.
 Acceptability judgments appear as superscripts before the sentences; inferential judgments appear in separate tables.
 Complete quantitative judgments are given when there is more than a 2-point difference in the judgments obtained for a given sentence.
 Unless otherwise noted, sentences that appear in the same numbered example were assessed as part of the same video.
-Raw data (obtained during elicitation sessions) are provided in the Supplementary Materials.
-Notations such as ASL, 34, 1550a, e, 5 judgments indicate that the relevant sentences appeared in ASL video 34, 1550, that only sentences a and e (i.e. the first and the fifth) from that paradigm are transcribed, and that averages are computed on the basis of 5 judgments (if no letters followed 34, 1550, this would indicate that the entire paradigm was transcribed).
+Raw data (obtained during elicitation sessions) are provided in the Supplementary Materials.4 While work with further consultants will definitely be useful, this is not a trivial task: just for the sign language part of this article, approximately 1200 quantitative data points (involving detailed inferential questions) had to be collected from our consultant.

 While some English data were elicited informally, with standard introspective methods, more controlled methods were needed for the subtle cosuppositional data of Sections 5 and 6.5.
 We modeled our methods on those we used in ASL fieldwork, using quantitative judgments on a 7-point scale for acceptability as well as for inferential strength.
-We relied on three informants, who we consulted by way of a survey with videos (of the author) which we had previously recorded (see Sprouse and Almeida, 2012, 2013, Sprouse, Schütze and Almeida, 2013 on the general validity of introspective methods for standard linguistic judgments, and Tieu et al. 2017a,b, 2018 for experimental replications of several gestural judgments that appeared in the literature).
+We relied on three informants5, who were consulted by way of a survey with videos (of the author) which we had previously recorded (see Sprouse and Almeida, 2012, 2013, Sprouse, Schütze and Almeida, 2013 on the general validity of introspective methods for standard linguistic judgments, and Tieu et al. 2017a,b, 2018 for experimental replications of several gestural judgments that appeared in the literature).